uit-no/bash-course-2016/schedule.md

 # Motivation for shells and command line (Radovan, 5 min)

+- bash is 27 years old
+- why the command line is still alive in 2016
+- why are command names so short?

 # Brief intro to Stallo (Espen, 15 min)

 # First steps (Espen, 10 min)